MattDerry/bioloid_ros/README.md

 Components
 ----------
-1. zigbee/serial library
+1. serial library (a serial library used by the bioloid_ros_driver)
-2. bioloid_ros_firmware
+2. bioloid_ros_firmware (c project requiring cross-compilation toolchain for ARM Cortex-M3 microprocessor)
-3. bioloid_ros_driver
+3. bioloid_ros_driver (a ROS package with a driver node providing a ROS service interface to communicate with the firmware on the bioloid)
-4. a ROS control node (this is your control code)
+4. bioloid_ros_examples (a ROS package with example control nodes)

 Installation
 ------------